 Enough is Enough, Time for SaaS

-I have been installing, developing and maintaining my websites for the past 18 years.
-I am a hands-on type of person that wants to know how everything ticks.
-The amount of time required continues to grow but the amount of time I can allocate decreases.
+I have been installing, developing, and maintaining my websites for the past 18 years.
+I am a hands-on person who wants to know how everything ticks.
+The amount of time required continues to grow, but the amount of time I can allocate decreases.

-My dilemma for the past couple of years is when I should hand over the reins to someone else like a SaaS provider.
-The main website is www.brianchristner.io.
-But I have several more which also consume a considerable amount of time.
-The time maintaining these sites is distancing me further away from the projects which I want to focus.
+My dilemma for the past couple of years has been when to hand over the reins to someone else like a SaaS provider.
+The main website is brianchristner.io.
+I have several more which also consume a considerable amount of time.
+The time maintaining these sites is distancing me further away from the projects on which I want to focus.

-It is a hard proposition to consider to no longer to have full control over my websites.
+It is a hard proposition to consider no longer having full control over my websites.
 I'm not sure if it related to my advancing years or trying to be more resourceful with my time (I hope the latter).
-As more of my projects and new technology investigations continually put on the back burner, it became increasingly apparent something needed to change.
+As more of my projects and new technology investigations were continually put on the back burner, it became increasingly apparent that something needed to change.

 Final Straw